Chashu Pork Belly

 - Slice straight from the fridge while still cold (it’s too soft to slice easily when it’s warm).

-- Optional - place slices on a sheet pan and char with a propane torch – the kind you get from the hardware store for sweating pipes, not the wimpy kitchen butane torches.
+- Ramen: slice thin, and char with a propane torch (the kind you get from the hardware store for sweating pipes, not the wimpy kitchen butane torches), then serve on top of the ramen of your choice.

 Notes: